thoth-tech/ChatHistoryDisplayer/README.md

 You'll want to install a tool like [Postman](https://www.postman.com/) to invoke all of the methods in the emulator or use command line tools like [curl](https://curl.se/)

 A postman workspace json is included if you wish to use that.
 Simply open the file using Postman

+### A video demo

+This [video](./demoVid.mp4) demo demonstrates how the 2 systems interact with each other

+[Link](https://drive.google.com/file/d/1RmW_RmXUaENfiCkVrQTSJVl8b9A0joIn/view?usp=sharing) to it on Google Drive